Wintermute0110/plugin.program.AEL.dev/KGDB.md

 **Step 2** Add the ROMs directory as a game source.
 As platform select **Mixed** or **Unknown**.

-**Step 3** Scan your game library to update the Kodi database.
+**Step 3** Scan your game library to update the Kodi games library.

 ### 1.3 A very short guide for the impatient amateur/advanced user

 **Step 1** Create one directory for each platform and place your ROMs there.
-It is advised that you follow the Kodi platform list for the platform names.
+It is advised that you follow the Kodi platform list for the platform names to keep your setup tidy and organized.

 **Step 2** For each directory with ROMs add it as a games source, making sure you set the correct platform name.